pawnguild/pawnguild/README.md

 To run the pawnguild dev environment, simply

-	pgdev
+	pgup

-You can pass parameters to `docker-compose` via this command by putting them after `pgdev`.
+You can pass parameters to `docker-compose` via this command by putting them after `pgup`.
 For example:

-	pgdev --build
+	pgup --build

 Run tests locally with